raghavbh5588/scEpiDel/README.md

 # scEpiDel

-A novel algorithm for the detection of full genomic deletions in single-cell ATAC-seq cancer datasets.
+A algorithm for the detection of full genomic deletions in single-cell ATAC-seq cancer datasets.
 It identifies large-scale copy number losses by comparing read distributions between cancer and normal cell populations using a variable-window size that adapts to its local read density.
+Developed by the Perkins Lab at the Ottawa Hospital Research Institute.

 ## Overview